voigtstefan/Rbitcoincharts/README.md

   Example:

-     library(Rbitcoincharts)
+     library('Rbitcoincharts')
      download.data(exc='kraken', cur='GBP', folder='.')
      data <- read.btc(exc='kraken', cur='GBP', folder='.')

-The result is a tibble which contains more than 24.000 trades completed at Kraken and exanching British Pound to (or from) BTC.
+The result is a `tibble´ which contains more than 24.000 trades completed at Kraken and exchanging British Pound to (or from) BTC.

     data
      # A tibble: 24,715 x 5